 Type of vehicle

-From the 'vehicle type' drop-down menu, choose the kind of vehicle you made this journey in: car, van or bicycle.
+From the 'vehicle type' drop-down menu, choose the kind of vehicle you made this journey in: car (including van), motorcycle or bicycle.
 Please note that owners of sole trades and partners in partnerships cannot claim bicycle mileage.

 As you change the vehicle type, the HMRC approved mileage rate changes according to the kind of vehicle that was used.